Weekly Review Of Azerbaijan's Precious Metals Market

-The average price of one ounce of gold fell by 26.6152 AZN, or
+The average price of one ounce of gold fell by 26.6152 manat, or

 ($2,038.58).